 - Resume including indication of place and scope of current employment.

-- Minimum of three years PK-12 teaching experience PRIOR to admission.
+- One year of PK-12 teaching experience preferred, prior to admission.

 - Three Letters of Reference including one (preferably) from the candidate's current principal or superintendent.